 - ¾ teaspoon salt or add as required

-- Peel 15 to 20 small red onions or shallots (chote pyaaz).
+- Peel small red onions or shallots or pearl onions.

-- Rinse the peeled onions in water and then drain them very well.
+- Rinse the peeled red onions in water and drain them very well.

-- Place all the onions in a glass jar or ceramic jar or any non reactive jar.
+- Place all the onions in a glass jar, ceramic jar or any other non-reactive jar.

-- Let the onion sit in the vinegar+water+salt solution for 2 to 3 days.
+- Let the onions sit in the vinegar solution for 2 to 3 days.

-- Shake the bottle 2 to 3 times in a day.
+- Shake the bottle 2 to 3 times a day.